Alex-Beltran97/testing-blog/README.md

-If ypu want to see the deploy of this project, you only must join at this link:
+If you want to see the deploy of this project, you only must join at this link:

 https://sensational-gelato-d02355.netlify.app/